 The Basics: Location, Time, & Kids

-Citizens gathers on the first three Sundays of every month at New Traditions Elementary School** (in Nopa, on Hayes Street between Cole and Clayton St).
+Citizens gathers on the first three Sundays of every month at the Chinese Immersion School at De Avila** (on Haight Street, between Masonic and Central Avenues).

 For families with children, Citi-Kids offers age-appropriate play and learning with trained volunteers in a safe, fun environment.
 Citi-Kids is a great place to make friends and learn about who Jesus is.